Benrobo/hng9-resources/360deg_tasks.md

 # Authentication / Authorization.

-Organization should be able to perform every sort of authentication (`Login` / `Signup`).
-On registering, each user who signedup as an organization, would be given a unique dashboard from regular users.
-But before this process, the organization would get a `Email` verification code.
+User should be able to perform every sort of authentication (`Login` / `Signup`).
+On registering, each user who signedup as an organization, would be given a unique dashboard from regular staff.
+But before this process, the user would get a `Email` verification code.
 This process is to prevent other malicious users from registering in behalf of the user credentials.

 ## Signup Info Needed..

-- Full Name.
-- Email ( users email address ).
+- Email ( user email address ).
 - Username.
 - Company Name.
+- Company Email
 - Password.
 - Confirm Password.